 Many companies have welcomed this change and have even leaned towards adapting the remote work culture for the long term.
 But even though remote work has provided many benefits for employees and employers alike, it also comes with its own set of risks and hazards.

 A survey of 856 people working in a remote capacity revealed that 40% of respondents don’t have a dedicated work desk.
-60% could not take home equipment from the employer, and about 33% had to dig into their own pockets to buy equipment that would ease their work.
+Sixty percent couldn’t take home equipment from the employer, and about 33% had to dig into their own pockets to buy equipment that would ease their work.

 According to another survey commissioned by Chubb, around 41% of employees experienced new or increased neck, back, and shoulder pain while working remotely.
 The majority of these employees said that their pain started during the first couple of weeks of remote work and continued throughout their time working from home.

 While HR managers are always concerned about safety in the workplace, it’s now also your responsibility to ensure you meet OSHA requirements for remote workers.

 But what does that mean?
 How can you ensure the same level of remote work safety and support as you would provide to someone who commutes into your offices every day?

 Let’s look at some of the practices you can set in place to make sure your employees are in a safe environment conducive to working.

 Lack of trust is one of the biggest concerns for employers regarding remote work, but it’s also an issue for remote employees.
 Remote employees often feel like they’re being micromanaged, making them less productive and more likely to seek employment elsewhere.

 Remote work safety policies must be based on mutual trust between employers and employees for the latter to be effective.
 If your workers have proven themselves trustworthy in the past, there’s no reason to assume they can’t continue to do so once they begin working outside of the office.